 Enough!
-If you've got a client that doesn't respect your time off and is literally sapping the life out of you – ditch!
-Or at least take steps to move away from said client without causing any damage to your business or cashflow.
+If you've got a client that doesn't respect your time off and is sapping the life out of you – ditch!
+Or at least take steps to move away from said client without causing any damage to your business or cash flow.

 Don't think you're good enough to charge more?
 Give yourself some kudos and consider how much you're truly worth.
 People will pay good money for your skills and experience – and you can certainly charge more as time passes.
 Not sure what to charge?
 Ask around to find out what other freelancers are doing – it can't do any harm to do some research.
 In the meantime, read our tips on moving away from poor quality clients to work less and earn more money.

-Now that you've got a little more time on your hands, why sit at your desk when there's a whole world out there to explore?
+Now that you've got more time, why sit at your desk when there's a whole world out there to explore?
 Coffee shops, co-working spaces, restaurants – many warmly welcome those armed with laptops.
 It's a growing culture where people enjoy tackling a few emails from the comfort of a squishy armchair while sipping a nice latte.